scala/docs.scala-lang/_overviews/toolkit/web-server-input.md

 The endpoint will accept JSONs that have only the fields with names specified as the endpoint method arguments.
-If there are more fields than expected, some fields are missing or have an incorrect data type, an error message will be returned with 400 response code.
+If there are more fields than expected, some fields are missing or have an incorrect data type, an error message will be returned with the response code 400.

-To handle the case when the fields of the JSON are not known in advance, you can use argument with the `ujson.Value` type from uPickle library.
+To handle the case when the fields of the JSON are not known in advance, you can use an argument with the `ujson.Value` type, from uPickle library.

 {% tabs web-server-input-3 class=tabs-scala-version %}